cappelnord/EzSVG/README.markdown

 * Style properties can be written with an underscore instead of a dash (e.g. font_size instead of font-size) allowing for Lua literal table syntax when styling elements.
 * Table methods return the table itself, allowing for method-call lists.
 * Elements referenced by other elements are automagically inserted into the SVG document.
+* Pure Lua library, small footprint: Mix it with every other library/framework – no collision of namespaces.

 ### Bad stuff in EzSVG